 - (John 21) Jesus and the Miraculous Catch of Fish

 - The Great Commission / The Ascension of Jesus

-The faults in this show
+The faults in the Story Keepers

 This show is great at a lot of things and I think it’s great for people who want to learn more about the stories of Jesus.
 (Although you could just read the Bible).
-However, the stories they bring up are brought up on a case by case basis.
+However, the stories they bring up are brought up on a case-by-case basis.
 So in a moment where courage was needed, they told the story of Jesus before Pilate or Zaccheus.
 I don’t have an issue with that because a pastor will do that for a series they do.
 Sometimes, they break up a story and it’s a bit awkward.
 They did this with the prodigal son.
 They told the first half of the story so that it would parallel what was going on in the show and told the rest of it after the events in the show happened where it would be appropriate to tell that story.